Table of Contents

 You should have already done some research on the potential regulatory pathways for your device when you drafted your business plan.
 Now is the time to nail down a specific, detailed regulatory plan.

 It is important to remember that every device is different and every device will have its own regulatory strategy.
 You are free to write your own story and do not need to follow a prescribed plan.
-Speaking from previous experience, the best strategies involve proactive planning with clearly documented and sound rationale for the decisions that are ultimately made.
+Speaking from previous experience, the best strategies involve proactive planning with a clearly documented and sound rationale for the decisions that are ultimately made.

 Your business plan should be the starting point for your regulatory strategy.
 Stick to the plan and don’t waste time trying to understand the regulations of markets that will not provide a good return on your investment.

 Also, don’t feel like you need to launch in every target market on your list at the same time.
 Sometimes, a startup company can benefit from using one market as a stepping stone to enter another.
-For example, I worked for a company that had Class IIb device in the EU, but a Class III device in the US.
+For example, I worked for a company that had a Class IIb device in the EU, but a Class III device in the US.
 It only made sense for us to first start selling into the EU in order to help fund our IDE clinical trial in the US.

 For any regulatory market where you plan to launch your medical device, it is important for you to understand, define, and document the intended use.
 A statement of intended use that clarifies exactly what the product is for is something that Greenlight Guru founder & VP of QA/RA Jon Speer discussed here in a podcast with guest, Mike Drues, Ph.D.
 The intended use is important for a couple of reasons: